kl3mta3/KoKoFish/README.md

 ## Requirements

 - Windows 10 or later
 - Python 3.11 or later.
-Will ask to install if not found.
+(Will install if not found.)
 - FFmpeg (Will install if not found.)
-- Fish-Speech repository (Will ask to install if not found.) cloned into the project directory for Fish-Speech engines
+- Fish-Speech repository (Will install if not found.) cloned into the project directory for Fish-Speech engines
 - NVIDIA GPU with CUDA support is optional but improves Fish-Speech generation speed significantly

 ---

 ## Setup

+#Easy Install:
+1. Download and extract FiahTalk-Lite
+2. Run FishTalk.exe.
+This will install all needed dependencies

+#Offline Install:
+1. Download and extract FishTalk-Kokoro_Only
+2. Download and extract Model-fish-speech-1.4 inside the FishTalk folder
+3. Download and extract Model-fish-speech-1.5 inside the FishTalk folder
+4. Run FishTalk.exe.
+It will still install Python from the included installer (If you miss any of these and have an internet connection it will grab them.)

+#Advanced Install:
 1. Clone this repository:

 ```